 The eyelids close quickly in a reflex reaction to protect the eyes from harm.
 However, irritating or harmful chemicals still sometimes get onto the surface of the eye, causing burns.
 The most dangerous chemical burns involve strong acids or alkali.
+Alkali burns tend to be more serious than acid burns.
 Alkali substances include lye (caustic soda), which is found in many drain cleaners.
 Burns may involve liquids, which splash, or, less commonly, powdered material, which can blow into the eyes.

 Wearing safety glasses or a face shield when handling potentially hazardous chemicals is essential to help prevent chemical burns.

 Eyelid burns are treated like other skin burns.
 Doctors clean eyelid burns and then apply an antibiotic to prevent infection.
-Burns of the conjunctiva or cornea are usually mild and cause no lasting damage to the eye.
-They may be painful, so people may need to take analgesics.
+Burns of the conjunctiva or cornea may be painful, so people may need to take analgesics.
 Doctors may also give cycloplegic eye drops (such as cyclopentolate or homatropine) to prevent painful spasm of the muscles that constrict the pupil, as well as an antibiotic eye ointment to prevent infection.